ReactiveX/RxGo/README.md

 ### Lazy vs Eager Observation

 The default observation strategy is lazy.
-It means, the items emitted by an Observable are processed by an operator once we start observing it.
+It means the items emitted by an Observable are processed by an operator once we start observing it.
 We can change this behaviour this way:

 ```go
 observable := rxgo.FromChannel(ch).Map(transform, rxgo.WithEagerObservation())